Quantum-Dice-Ltd/qrng_api/README.md

 THe QRNG management tool is a utility that can be used to manage all the QRNG devices that are connected to a host machine.

 ### Build and run the sample application
 The sample programs are platform independent and they have been tested on ubuntu 22.04 and Windows 10.
-Follow the  instructions below on how to compile and run the test program [simple.cpp](./tests/simple/simple.cpp) on either windows or linux.
-(NB: These sample programs can be found in `./tests/`)
+Follow the  instructions below on how to compile and run the test program [simple.cpp](./examples/simple/simple.cpp) on either windows or linux.
+(NB: These sample programs can be found in `./examples/`)

-#### Run on Windows
+#### How to run sample programs on Windows
 On windows you can build and run the sample programs with visual studio, visual studio project files have been included to ensure this is as simple as possible.

-1. Open the solution file [QuantumDiceQRNG-pub.sln](./tests/QuantumDiceQRNG-pub.sln) in visual studio
+1. Open the solution file [QuantumDiceQRNG-pub.sln](./examples/QuantumDiceQRNG-pub.sln) in visual studio

 2. (Optional) Ensure that the header, libraries, and their directories are properly included by following the steps in the [Additional Information](#additional-information) section.